JohnTerragnoli/ECE383_Lab01/README.md

 **Outputs** h_synch, v_synch, blank, R, G, and B.

 **Behavior** The counting takes place in double counter, which utilized process.
-H_synch and V_synch are done using combinatonal logic.
+H_synch and V_synch are done using combinatonal logic and then output.
 The row and column numbers generated in the counter are used to determine the color of the pixel at that point, taken care in scopeFace.
-The H_synch and V_synch models are useful for ensuring the visual signal is output properly.

 ##Double Counter